surrealdb/surrealist/CONTRIBUTING.md

 Please follow our [Code of Conduct](CODE_OF_CONDUCT.md) to help keep Surrealist an inclusive space for all.

 ## Final words
-For general questions and discussions, please join our [Starlane Discord Community](https://discord.gg/exaQDX2).
+For general questions and discussions, please join our [Discord](https://discord.gg/surrealdb).
 We hope you enjoy contributing to the development of Surrealist, and of course thank you for reading!